kyleoliveiro/scarab-core/README.md

 // Input two arguments for $declaration to define
 // a new value in a map, or replace an existing one.

-// create a new key, "BREAKPOINTS", in $SCARAB,
+// Create a new key, "BREAKPOINTS", in $SCARAB,
 // and set its value to the second argument provided

 @include define( breakpoints, (
 	"small":    600px,
 	"medium":   900px,
 	"large":    1300px
 ) );

-// replace the existing value of the "medium" breakpoint
+// Replace the existing value of the "medium" breakpoint

 @include define( breakpoints, "medium", 1024px );

-// define a new breakpoint, "huge", and set its value to 1600px
+// Define a new breakpoint, "huge", and set its value to 1600px

 @include define( breakpoints, "huge", 1600px );
 ```